Adityapriyadarshix007/devto/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/8b05488c-5781-4486-878e-1767a4361da9) and start prompting.
+Simply visit the devto-two.vercel.app and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**